djynnius/ZedekFramework/README.md

 2. PHP5.3+
 3. Knowledge of PHP
 4. Knowledge of Object Oriented Programming (OOP)
-5. PHPUnit and understanding of Test Driven Development (TDD) in PHP
+5. PHPUnit and understanding of Test Driven Development (TDD) in PHP - Simpletest library has been included to take care of web presentation of tests

 Creating your first application follow these steps:
 ===================================================

 1. Download this repo and extract so you have a folder named "zedek" or what ever else you want to call it in a non web accessible folder.
-This is one of the security features of Zedek2.0.
+This is one of the security features of Zedek Framework.
 2. in your web accessible folder (web root) u will require 3 files and a folder being a ".htaccess" file, a router file named as you desire such as "router.php", a "favicon.ico" file and a folder for your public files.
 To get these you may copy them out of the /zedek/public folder or make this folder your web folder by creating a virtual host for this folder
 3. The contents of the .htaccess file should redirect all traffic to the router file while excluding the public folder contents and any other folders you define.